-The grandeur of a night sky ablaze with stars has been a part of our heritage for centuries.
+The grandeur of a night sky ablaze with stars has always been a part of our heritage.
 Today, nature's balance between day and night is at risk as errant and excessive outdoor lighting challenges our nightscape.
 While astronomers had initially raised concerns, we now know the value of the night extends well beyond the visual spectacle.
 Light pollution is an emerging environmental concern, for it affects the well-being of humans, animal habitats, and natural resources.
+It also costs significant amounts of energy and wasted taxpayer dollars.

 The night sky is a treasured part of our heritage that appeals to all ages.
 Let There Be Night seeks to reconnect people to a small piece of the sky so that they will be motivated to lessen their impact on the nighttime environment.